 What are the Risks of Sleep Apnea?

 An episode of sleep apnea may occur as an isolated incident.
 However, repeated or chronic episodes can be cause for concern.
 When left untreated, sleep apnea may contribute to high blood pressure and increase the likelihood of heart failure or stroke.
 Since the condition interrupts your sleep and can prevent you from fully refreshing both your mind and body, sleep apnea often impacts a person’s performance in school or at work.
 Additionally, depression and sexual dysfunction are common in patients who suffer from untreated sleep apnea.
 It is especially important to tell your physician if you believe you may have sleep apnea, as the condition poses added risks for patients undergoing surgery or anesthesia.

 Depending upon your evaluation and the severity of your condition, there are many possible treatment methods for sleep apnea.
-Many of these treatment methods involve changes in diet, beginning more rigorous exercise habits, or quitting smoking.
-For some patients, sleeping on their side rather than their back can help reduce the symptoms.
+Many of these treatment methods involve changes in your diet, beginning with more rigorous exercise habits or quitting smoking.
+For some patients, sleeping on their side rather than on their back can help reduce the symptoms.
 Traditionally, a CPAP (continuous positive airway pressure) machine worn nightly was the treatment of choice for OSA.
-The American Academy of Sleep Medicine recognized that the CPAP is not tolerated by many patients due to work travel, the machine’s noise, as well as an uncomfortable face mask and therefore studied with dental professionals to provide equally effective alternatives.
+The American Academy of Sleep Medicine recognized that the CPAP is not tolerated by many patients due to work travel, the machine’s noise, as well as an uncomfortable face mask.
+Therefore, the organization studied with dental professionals to provide equally effective alternatives.
 Customized oral appliances, fabricated by a trained dentist, can help keep your airway open, relaxed, and clear while you sleep.
 In rare and severe cases, surgery may be recommended.